RD-191: RD-193

 In April 2013, it was announced that a further derivation, the RD-193, had completed testing.
 This version is lighter and shorter, designed for use on the light-launcher Soyuz-2.1v when the inventory of surplus NK-33 engines is exhausted.

 RD-191M

 During the 2010s, NPO Energomash was working on the RD-191M engine, which was intended for the Angara-A5M and Angara-A5V rockets.
 The engine was test-fired in 2016, reaching 110 percent above the thrust of the original variant, the company's officials said.
 In May 2024, Roskosmos said that a full cycle of autonomous tests of components for the RD-191M engine had been completed at NPO Energomash by the end of 2023 and on July 8, 2024, NPO Energomash announced that it had completed tune-up tests of RD-191M.
 According to the company, the first RD-191M engine for tune-up tests had been manufactured at the end of 2023.

+Russia has also offered a transfer of technology to India for The RD-191M engine. use on uprated variants of the LVM-3 launch vehicle.
+This procurement is expected to replace the L110 stage on the LVM3 rocket prior to the induction of the SCE-200 in the future iterations.